darqen27/builder/README.md

 that no cache can be found, it will backoff and retry until it can successfully retrieve the mod page.

+## General contribution workflow

+Requires nix package manager and a unix environment (You can also use nixos!) of your choice to run it in.

+1. Clone down this repository
+1. Create a directory to house the server
+1. Navigate into it and run `../update_and_start.sh` Choose the server you intend to build
+1. Assuming all this succeeds, you can safely a text editor like atom or vscode to edit the files under manifest and base in the builder folder.
+These files are the ones that influence what mods the server is running as well as the configs that get deployed to the client.
+See Updating Manifests for how to actually update a manifest once you've made changes in it.

+Once you've updated with cursetool you can push your changes back up to the repo (use a branch or a fork please) and open a pull request against master.
+At that point an admin can pull your changes into the server.

 # License

 Everything in this Git repository is MIT-licensed, with the exception